jonahaag/MOB-SLAM/README.md

 	In this mode all the widgets are fixed in space and all the relevant information is visible at all times.

-* `test`: a layout that allow for more user configuration consisting of
+* `Test`: a layout that allow for more user configuration consisting of

 	* option bar (very top)
 	* real world view (left)